pogata0210/java-cars/README.md

 ```
 Thus we have sent the message `Looked up cars` time stamped with the time the message is created, 01:15:35 PM on January 4, 2019.

-Write a RESTful web application that exposes the following end points
+Write a RESTful web application that exposes the following end points:
-Expose the following RESTful end points
 ## GET
 /cars/id/{id}
 returns the car based of of id